Liberty Mutual vs. Nationwide Auto Insurance in 2025 (Compare Rates & Options Here!)

 Bad Credit (300–579) | $276 | $248 |

-If you’re juggling finances or learning how to file an auto insurance claim, picking the right provider can make a big difference in how affordable your coverage stays.
+If you’re juggling finances or learning how to file an auto insurance claim, picking the right provider can make a big difference in how affordable your coverage is.
 Getting a few Nationwide car insurance quotes can help you see what rates look like for your credit tier.

 Liberty Mutual and Nationwide Vary on Digital Billing Discounts